Why Do Dogs Lick Their Paws? Common Causes and Helpful Solutions

 Skin Conditions (Dermatitis)

 If a dog’s feet appear outwardly normal, excessive licking may be attributed to a skin condition like dermatitis.
-Regularly inspecting your dog’s skin for signs of irritation, infection, or parasites is important to help prevent excessive paw licking.
+Regularly inspecting your dog’s skin for signs of irritation, infection, parasites, hair loss, or hot spots is important to help prevent excessive paw licking.
 The intense licking behavior is usually triggered by underlying itchiness or pain.
-Common skin conditions causing paw licking include pododermatitis, bacterial or fungal infections, and acral lick dermatitis.
-If left untreated, paw licking can lead to bacterial infections such as pododermatitis.
+Common skin conditions causing paw licking include pododermatitis, bacterial or fungal infections, and acral lick granuloma.
+If left untreated, paw licking can lead to complications such as bacterial infections like pododermatitis, hot spots, and hair loss, which may indicate underlying health issues.

 Pain